Confitura/monorepo/jelatyna-backend/README.md

 Instead there are few fake accounts.
 Details are below

 ### admin
+to be an admin use twitter to login

+### volunteer
-to login as admin login with gmail account (google+)
+to be volunteer login with gmail account (google+)